tzachshabtay/MonoAGS/Docs/articles/ags-cheat-sheet.md

 ## SCUMM_VERBCOIN_GUI

-Currently no equivalents to verb coin GUI in MonoAGS.
+Currently there are no equivalents to verb coin GUI in MonoAGS.

 ## Game variables